 The church was built of brick with slate roof and trimmed in Bedford limestone.
 Besides the auditorium, it contained three Sunday school rooms on the upper floor and four large rooms in the basement (reception room, kitchen and serving pantry, dining room, and furnace and fuel room).

-The building contains $800 worth of opalescent glass in which appears life-sized reproductions of the Savior, copied from great artists, and many other appropriate emblems in beautiful colors.
+The building contains $800 worth (1909 prices) of opalescent glass in which appears life-sized reproductions of the Savior, copied from great artists, and many other appropriate emblems in beautiful colors.
 The building was dedicated on Sunday, September 12, 1909.

 At the council of Churches held in 1939, the Methodist Episcopal and Methodist Protestant Churches were merged.
 In the late 1960’s, the Methodist church once again merged with another church, and became the United Methodist Church, after joining with the Evangelical United Brethren Church.

 In 1949, an electric organ was purchased to replace the reed organ.
 Mrs. E. C. Williams was the organist, and Fred Drakes was the pastor.

 In 1963, Rev. Fred Belcher came to the charge, and the sanctuary was repainted, new light fixtures put up, and new carpet installed.
 As the community continued to grow, so had the Church and the Sunday school.
 In 1973, a Sunday School classroom addition for $25,000 was built.
 In 1989, the opportunity arose to purchase the adjacent parking lot, garage, and house, which was utilized as rental property.
 In 1991, Rev. Fred Belcher retired and Rev. Lawrence “Skip” Conrad came to the charge.